virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 ```
 Now You can use `${global.pass}` within the entire manifest.

-##Array placeholders
+##Array Length

-Any array has a list of specific placeholders: first and last array elements, array length, elements by index in array.
+Any array has a list of specific placeholders, they are the array length, elements by index in the array and the first and the last array elements.

 **Array length**
-Any placeholder array length can be defined in manifest.
+Any array length placeholder can be defined within a manifest.
 For example:
 ```
 ${nodes.cp.length},
 ${nodes.bl.extips.length}
 ```

 **Element by id in array**
-Every element has an index in array.
+Every element has an index in the array.
 For example:
 `{nodes.cp[(i)].(key)}`
 where
 - `i` - array index
 - `key` - node parameter.
-Details about node parameters [here](#/reference/placeholders/#node-placeholders)
+See the details about [node parameters](#/reference/placeholders/#node-placeholders)

 **First or last array elements**
-`{nodes.cp.first.(key)}` -  array element with index 0
+`{nodes.cp.first.(key)}` -  array element with the index *0*
 `{nodes.sqldb.last.(key)}` - array element with last array index
 where
 - `key` - node parameter.